cedarbaum/transiter-graphql-proxy/README.md

-# A GraphQL proxy for communicating with the transiter service
+# A GraphQL proxy for communicating with the Transiter service

-This project creates an AWS AppSync endpoint for communicating with the [transiter](https://github.com/jamespfennell/transiter) service.
+This project creates an AWS AppSync endpoint for communicating with the [Transiter](https://github.com/jamespfennell/transiter) service.

 It runs in AWS and is deployed using CDK.